Biography

 Research Interests

 I use mathematical and computational models to understand and explain fundamental problems in Earth and Planetary Sciences.
-I have worked on problems related to climate, paleoclimate, planetary habitability, and exoplanets, but I'm always excited to think about new things.
-I work best with students who have strong mathematical skills that they want to apply to cool problems.
+I work best with students who have strong mathematical skills.
+Right now I am most interested in recruiting students to work on rare event sampling, machine learning, and artificial intelligence in weather and climate.

 Selected Publications